Kuuuube/kuuubedit/README.md

 # Kuuubedit

-Powerful headless text editor for processing enormous files.
+Powerful headless text editor for processing large files.

+WARNING: Files are not buffered, the file size capable of being loaded is limited by your memory size.

 ## Args